mujz/lets-encrypt-docker/README.md

 ```

 This will renew your certificate for you if it is due for renewal.
 You can also set up a cron job so you don't have to do it manually every 3 months.
-To do this in Ubuntu, for example, you can run:
+To do this in Ubuntu, for example, you can run `crontab -e` and paste:

 ```
 30 2 * * 1 /usr/bin/docker run --rm -v <local_lets_encrypt_dir>:/etc/letsencrypt mujz/lets-encrypt certbot renew >> /var/log/le_renew.log
 35 2 * * 1 /usr/bin/docker restart <server_container>
 ```

+This will run the renew job every week on Monday at 2:30 in the morning.

 #How it works